Skip to main content

 Biography

-Nick, who is permanently co-appointed in the Gender & Sexuality Studies Program and holds a courtesy appointment in Radio/Television/Film, regularly teaches a seminar called "Queer Theory and Queer Cinema" at the graduate level.
-His wide range of undergraduate courses including "Introduction to Film and Its Literatures," "Introducing Queer Cinema," "Introducing Trans Cinema," "Writing About Film," "Henry James and Film," "The Film Review as Genre," "Sexual Subjects," "Introduction to 20th Century American Literature," and a range of seminars exploring diverse cinematic productions drawn from one calendar year.
+Nick is permanently co-appointed in the Gender & Sexuality Studies Program (of which he is a past Director) and holds a courtesy appointment in Radio/Television/Film, where he advises several students pursuing the Ph.D. in Screen Cultures.
+He regularly teaches a seminar called "Queer Theory and Queer Cinema" at the graduate level.
+His wide range of undergraduate courses include "Introduction to Film and Its Literatures," "Close-Reading Contemporary Cinema," "Introducing Queer Cinema," "Introducing Trans Cinema," "Henry James and Film," "The Film Review as Genre," "Introduction to 20th Century American Literature," and a range of first-year seminars that each explore diverse cinematic productions drawn from one calendar year.
+He regularly teaches courses and advises theses for the M.A. in Literature through Northwestern’s School of Professional Studies and leads classes about every other year in the NU Alumnae’s Continuing Education Program.
 From 2017-2020, he held the Alumnae of Northwestern Teaching Professorship, one of the University’s highest awards for distinguished teaching and curricular innovation.

 Specializations

-American: 20th Century, Gender Studies, Film & Film Theory
+Gender & Sexuality Studies, 20th- & 21st-century American Literature, Film & Film Theory

 Books